-Spirit is constantly coming through but, if we're caught up in a cycle of thoughts that cannot yet be resolved, we cannot listen for the information that is of value to us AT THIS MOMENT.
+Spirit is constantly coming through, but, if caught up in a cycle of thoughts that cannot yet be resolved, we cannot listen for the information of value to us @ THIS MOMENT.

 1. “Being responsible sometimes means angering people.”

 2. “The day soldiers stop bringing you their problems is the day you have stopped leading them.

 They have either lost confidence that you can help them or concluded that you do not care.

 3. “Don’t be buffaloed by experts and elites.
 Experts often possess more data than judgment.

 Elites can become so inbred that they produce hemophiliacs who bleed to death as soon

 as they are nicked by the real world.”

 4. “Don’t be afraid to challenge the pros, even in their own backyard.”

 5. “Never neglect details.
 When everyone’s mind is dulled or distracted the leader